 - Driving Licence – often requested.
-The photo card will normally do, but it’s worth taking the part two just in case.
+The photo card will normally do.

 - Third Party insurance for your bike – sometimes requested by police.
-Some countries require the obligatory purchase of country-specific insurance at the border (it’s normally cheap and covers you for very little).
+Some countries require the obligatory purchase of country-specific local 3rd party insurance at the border (it’s normally cheap and covers you for very little).